galaxyecology/communication/2020-01-galaxyeu-news/index.md

 Here we are trying to overcome the challenges by embedding the crowdsourcing tasks into Galaxy.
-The idea is to provide a simple framework to create and manage tasks and data via the [MMOS platform](http://mmos.ch), provide a simple UI (https://usegalaxy.eu/gapars-experiment) and integrate this into [Galaxy Europe platform](https://usegalaxy.eu).
+The idea is to provide a simple framework to create and manage tasks and data via the [MMOS platform](http://mmos.ch), provide a simple UI (https://usegalaxy.eu/gapars-experiment) and integrate this into the [Galaxy Europe](https://usegalaxy.eu).
-In our case it made a lot of sense to offer the hoverfly images after you execute a job or a workflow.
+For us it made a lot of sense to offer the hoverfly images after you execute a job or a workflow.
 Usually you need to wait a few seconds until your job is processed and you can study the results.
 During this time you can now classify marmelade hoverflies as a means to procastinate - but in a very meaningful way and the good feeling to have helped our collegues from ecology :)

 The work done by __you__ with this new Galaxy feature allows ecologist to extend metadata on already captured data and will open new ways to analyse them.
 For example by training machine learning models or taking into account new factors (here the sex of the flies) in statistical modeling.

 Have much fun classifying flies and let us know if you have similar use-cases!
 Thanks a lot to all contributors, particularly Rémi Planel ([GitHub rplanel](https://github.com/rplanel/)), Héléna Rasche ([GitHub erasche](https://github.com/erasche/)), the MMOS folks and Yvan Le Bras!